ABOUT THE PROJECT

 This online resource features the technical images and our interpretation of analytical results generated during the initial pilot study, as well as during the further analytical campaign, and will ultimately include close to one hundred miniatures.
 While the main focus has been on miniatures attributed to, or associated with, Isaac Oliver, the resource holds examples attributed to other artists as well, including Lucas Horenbout, Nicolas Hilliard, Peter Oliver, John Hoskins and Jacob van der Doort.

 Several institutions have granted access to their miniatures for the purposes of this research.
-They include the Fitzwilliam Museum (UK), Burghley House (UK), The National Trust (UK), The Buccleuch Collection (UK), The Royal Collection (UK), The National Portrait Gallery (UK), Statens Museum for Kunst in Copenhagen (Denmark), Nationalmuseum in Stockholm (Sweden) and The Ken and David Thomson Collection at the Art Gallery of Ontario (Canada).
+They include the Fitzwilliam Museum (UK), Burghley House (UK), The National Trust (UK), The Buccleuch Collection (UK), The Royal Collection (UK), The National Portrait Gallery (UK), Statens Museum for Kunst in Copenhagen (Denmark), Nationalmuseum in Stockholm (Sweden) and the Ken Thomson Collection at the Art Gallery of Ontario (Canada).
 We are grateful to all these institutions for their willingness to let miniatures from their collections be included in this research initiative.

 We hope that the approach to the documentation and technical investigation of miniatures exemplified on this resource might inspire other collections to take a similar approach.
 The resource is expandable, and can host technical information and images generated by others, but equally, the IIIF-enabled viewer allows for content from other sources to be pulled in for a side-by-side comparison.
 This means that a miniature in the resource can be viewed next to images of miniatures or other artworks pulled from other IIIF-enabled online collections.